 - Additional compound daily interest on the balance owing based on prescribed rates by the CRA

 Don’t get stuck with late filing penalties and interest charges this year.
-Get your taxes done before midnight on April 30, 2018 with TurboTax, the most accurate and easy way to file your return.
+Get your taxes done before September 30th, for 2019 individual income tax returns, with TurboTax, the most accurate and easy way to file your return.

 You have several options to take care of those taxes you owe.

 - Set up CRA as a payee on your online banking service; your SIN is used as your account number

 - Log in to your CRA My Account and set up a payment directly from your bank account on a set date, or even set up your installments

 - Go to CRA My Payment, which lets you make payments directly as long as you have a Visa® Debit, Debit MasterCard® or Interac® cards.
 Note, these are not credit cards, but our debit cards with the VISA or MC logo and an expiry date.
 These directly debit your bank account.

 - You can also pay in person at most major banks.

 - TurboTax has partnered with PaySimply to provide Canadians with a variety of options to pay the CRA.
 There is no account set-up required – it’s available in English or French – and using this safe and secure option, you can choose to use your credit card, e-Transfer, PayPal, cash or debit.
 It’s your choice.